Stability-AI/StableSwarmUI/README.md

 - Localization / automatic translation
 - Mobile browser formatting
 - Self-contained internal mini-backend for simple usages
-- Simple box grids for batches (eg 2x2 squares of images when you generate a batch of 4)
 - full detail "Current Model" display in UI, separate from the model selector (probably as a tab within the batch sidebar?)

 # Installing on Windows